 Hilde Wiemann is a graduate of CoachU University and is certified by the International Coaching Federation.
-She trained as a Family and Relationship Coach from the Relationship Coaching Institute and is also a certified Real Love Coach through Dr. Greg Baer’s Real Love series program.
+She is trained as a Family and Relationship Coach by the Relationship Coaching Institute and is also a certified Real Love Coach through Dr. Greg Baer’s Real Love series program.
 She received her in-depth experiential family life skills training, working side-by-side with a psychotherapist for the first ten years of her career.
-Her practice includes deep emotional processing and attachment techniques.
-She has hosted many presentations, seminars, and workshops in the States, Europe, Asia and Mexico.
+Her practice includes addressing unwanted emotional patterns, as well as techniques to enhance authentic relationships.

 Her unique Family Healing Session (FHS) protocol has successfully helped families to improve and heal challenging relationships and achieve intimacy they never knew was possible.
 The FHS reveals her gift as a non-threatening catalyst to facilitate intimacy and authentic family communication.
-Hilde offers webinars on “love, life and lineage" and inter-generational loving, providing profound insights and practical tools to aid in the process of family healing and reconciliation.
-Hilde has traveled extensively in the United States, Mexico, Europe and Asia to conduct seminars and Family Healing Sessions.
+Hilde offers webinars on inter-generational loving, providing profound insights and practical tools to aid in the process of family healing and reconciliation.
+She has traveled extensively in the United States, Mexico, Europe and Asia to conduct seminars and Family Healing Sessions.
 Her passion is to multiply her work by training other coaches and professional therapists as Family and Relationship Coaches.

 Hilde is originally from Austria and lives with John, her husband of 35 years, at Hilltop Retreat in the Maryland countryside.
 They have three amazing grown children and one adorable grandson.